-Today's blog looks at ways to keep children occupied, particularly as we'll be spending more time at home with another lockdown.
+Today's blog looks at ways to keep children occupied, particularly during holidays, lockdowns and isolation periods.

 There are lots more ideas in our blog published in March.

 One of the simplest things to do is to create a 'ticklist' based on a place or activity.
 For example, a family walk where they have to find or spot certain items.
 The actual list will depend on the location.
 For an outdoor walk it could be things like an oak leaf, a robin, an acorn, a white stone, a bicycle.
 If you do this in the house, you could hide a series of items, such as playing cards or a decorative item.
 The child who is first to find all the items gets a small reward.
 There are a wide range of free reward templates you can use for activities such as these.
 There are also a lot of free templates for a range of scavenger hunts.

 - Christmas Cards: with Christmas coming soon, making Christmas cards is useful, and a great way to keep children occupied.
 I buy a lot of Craft supplies from Amazon, (and they will be open and delivering throughout lockdown) They have a great range of card supplies, from blank cards to kits like this ones in the pics below.
 There are also lots of free templates that you can download, for children to colour in.